SillyFreak/typst-scrutinize/examination/docs/manual.typ

 ]
 ```)

 After importing the library's modules and aliasing an important function, we simply get the same output as if we didn't do anything.
 The one peculiar thing here is ```typc points: 2```: this adds some metadata to the question.
-Right now, the following metadata fields are available as a dictionary:

-- `category`: an arbitrary category identifier (string) that can be used to group questions during further processing
-- `points`: a number specifying how many points can be reached in that question
+Any metadata can be specified, but `points` is special insofar as it is used by the `grading` module.
+There are two additional pieces of metadata that are automatically available:

 - `body`: the complete content that was rendered as the question
 - `location`: the location where the question started and the Typst `metadata` element was inserted

-The body is rendered as-is, but the other fields are not used unless you explicitly do; let's look at how to do that.
+The body is rendered as-is, but the location and custom fields are not used unless you explicitly do; let's look at how to do that.
 Let's say we want to show the points in each question's header:

 #pagebreak(weak: true)